Andrettin/Wyrmsun/readme.txt

 - Fixed an issue which caused unit/building proper names to overlap with other parts of the interface if a word in them was too long.
 - Fixed an issue which caused the player to be able to see others' buildings on the minimap if the player destroyed their own town hall.
 - The Brising Clan (dwarf) now has a faction-specific icon for the dwarven level 1 shield (if the player has the Brising Faction Flair DLC).
+- The Custom Game "Advanced Squads" option now includes two cavalry units in each squad.

 * Modding
 - Added support for redefining civilizations and factions.

 * Multiplayer
 - Fixed a potential desync cause due to units' facing being randomly set when created through a random number generating function that isn't synchronized.

+* Terrain
+- Overhaul of the forest tilesets (by Leo).

 * Units
 - When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.